 Basically, you can work as much or as little as you want.
 How much you work does affect how much you can earn, but there are also factors that are out of your control.

-Keep that in mind when considering how much you’re going to make as a delivery driver.
+Keep that in mind when considering how much you’re going to make as a food delivery driver.

 Is it Worth the Time and Effort?